knowmetools/km-api/docs/API/know-me-profile.rst

     :>jsonarr array items: The items contained in the topic.

     :status 200: The profile topic list was succesfully retrieved.
-    :status 404: There is no profile group with the given ``id`` accessible to the requesting user.
+    :status 404: There is no profile with the given ``id`` accessible to the requesting user.

 .. http:post:: /know-me/groups/(int:id)/topics/

-    Create a new profile topic in a particular group.
+    Create a new profile topic in a particular profile.

-    :param int id: The ID of the profile group to create a topic for.
+    :param int id: The ID of the profile to create a topic for.

     :<json string name: A name for the topic.
     :<json int topic_type: An integer representing which type of topic to create.